astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Frameworks for Entrepreneurs
 - Instead of making a to-do list, ask what is the one highest impact thing I could do today?
 - Prioritize the rest of your tasks based on impact and urgency
-- What’s the most important thing you can be working on right now
+- What is the most important thing you can be working on right now?

 - Set clear measurable goals that are both ambitious and realistic
 	- Then set your anti-goals, the things you don’t want to happen along the way
 	- Run quick calculations on what it will take to succeed, then spring into action

-- Be impatient with action and patient with results
+> Be impatient with action and patient with results.

 - Always take action when you make a decision, get 1 hour of momentum
-	- For instance, talk to a customer or send a cold email
+	- For instance, talk to a customer or send a cold email.

 - Become a person that just does the work
 - amateurs focus on outcomes, professionals focus on the process and strategy
 - motivation is the result of process, not the cause.
-- example; the most successful entrepreneurs are not focused on 'grinding' or 'hustling' they are just doing what they do - they are focused on the process
+- example; the most successful entrepreneurs are not focused on 'grinding' or 'hustling' they are just doing what they do - they are focused on the process.
+They have built systems which become routine.

 - as a CEO, the ultimate goal is to build a strategic machine that successfully accomplishes the outcomes and objectives of the organization
 	- recruiting